12Shoaib/Apex-Assignment/README.md

-Scenario Vehicle Management System :<br/>
+Scenario Vehicle Management System :

 The scenario is a vehicle management system is web application which is built on reactjs, That allow users to create , diplay , update , delete scenarios and vehicles.
 The application provides a button to initiate vehicle movement based on the selected scenario and vehicle parameters.
 Once activated, vehicles will move according to their respective speeds and directions.
-Users can observe the real-time movement of vehicles on the screen.<br/>
+Users can observe the real-time movement of vehicles on the screen.

-FEATURES : <br/>
+FEATURES :
 => Create, display, update, and delete scenarios.
 => Create, display, update, and delete vehicles.
 => Assign multiple vehicles to a scenario.
 => Vehicles can be moved based on the scenario and vehicle parameters.
-=> Real-time updates of vehicle positions.<br/>
+=> Real-time updates of vehicle positions.

-TECHNOLOGIES USED<br/>
+TECHNOLOGIES USED
 => React.js: A JavaScript library for building user interfaces.
-=> Json-server: A simple JSON-based database for development and prototyping.<br/>
+=> Json-server: A simple JSON-based database for development and prototyping.

-PREREQUISITES<br/>
+PREREQUISITES
 => Node.js: Make sure you have Node.js installed on your pc.<br/>

-GETTING STARTED<br/>
+GETTING STARTED
 1. Clone the repository git clone {repository url}
 2. Navigate to folder cd project_Name
 3. Install the dependencies npm install